Last updated on: July 29th, 2024

 Annual leave coincides with Parental leave: Employers can reduce annual leave entitlement for each month of parental leave.
 Unused leave must be granted after parental leave or compensated if the employment ends.

-Employees have the right to unpaid leave from work for up to 10 workdays, if necessary to organize need-based care for a close relative in an acute nursing situation or to ensure nursing care during this time.
+Employees shall have the right to be absent from work for up to 10 working days if it is necessary to organize needs-based care for a close relative in need of care in an acute care situation or to ensure nursing care during this period.
+The employer shall be obliged to continue paying remuneration if such an obligation arises based on illness benefit from other statutory provisions or based on an agreement.

 An employee is entitled to 6 weeks of paid leave for organ or tissue donation.
 The wages paid to the employee by the employer shall be reimbursed to the employer by the statutory health insurance company of the recipient of organs, tissues, or blood for the separation of blood stem cells or other blood components.